903: The Pumaman

 The new Big Bird actionwear.

 Big Bird is an 8’ 2” Muppet who has appeared on the children’s TV show Sesame Street since 1969.
-He is voiced by Caroll Spinney, who also plays Oscar the Grouch.
+He was performed by Caroll Spinney (1933-2019), who also played Oscar the Grouch, and is now performed by Matt Vogel.

 Man.
 [Sniffs.]
 How much patchouli do you need?